Anomalies

 There are two possible ways for an anomaly to resolve:

-• 24 hours after all systems in the anomaly have moved to the recovered category
+• When all systems in the anomaly have moved to the recovered category.

 • The count of all sensors involved in the anomaly returns to a normal range for the environment.